kortschak/go-spew/README.md

 	Specifies whether ASCII comment annotations are attached to byte slice and array dumps.

+* IgnoreUnexported
+	Specifies that unexported fields should be ignored.

 * SortKeys
 	Specifies map keys should be sorted before being printed.
 Use this to have a more deterministic, diffable output.
 Note that